NakajimaAkemi/Microservices-containerization/README.md

-Spring Boot app
+Containerization and Deployment of a Spring Boot app.

-This will be the base for our project.
+This repository will introduce the concept of Containerization, its technologies and a step by step tutorial on how to deploy a Spring application in Docker and Podman.

+Credits: Bilel Arfaoui and Francesco